 Choose Sustainable Palm Oil

 It really does matter what you eat!
-Many foods we eat every day contain palm oil collected from the forests of Asia.
+Many foods we eat or cleaning and personal care items we use every day contain palm oil collected from the forests of Asia.
 By choosing foods made with sustainable palm oil, you can help save animals, including elephants.
-Download a free palm oil shopping app for iOS or Android!
+Download a free palm oil shopping app for iOS or Android.